-The statistics for Egypt are powerful, based on 2011 UN report.
+The sad statistics for Egypt are powerful, based on the 2011 UN report.

-- 97% of women were subject to some type of sexual harassment
+- 97% of women were subject to some sexual harassment

-- Approximately 1 in 4 girls are victims of physical violence.
+- 1 in 4 girls are victims of physical violence.

 - Sexual abuse of children represents 18% of the total incidences related to children.